davidmreed/stave/docs/src/build-events-and-forms.md

 # Building Events and Forms

 Stave gives you a lot of freedom to create, share, and staff your events your way.
-See the [Key Concepts](./key_concepts.md) section to learn more about the relationship between Events, Games, and Application Forms.
+See the [Key Concepts](./key-concepts.md) section to learn more about the relationship between Events, Games, and Application Forms.
+Read this section to learn step-by-step how to build Events and Application Forms.

 ## Creating an Event

-Start by visiting your league page by
+Start by visiting your league page by choosing Leagues from the navigation bar, then the Details link under your league's name.

 Click Create Event.
 Stave offers you a choice of _Event Templates_.
-Event Templates are part of your [league's setup](./league_management.md).
+Event Templates are part of your [league's setup](./league-management.md).
 Most leagues will have a set of Event Templates provided by Stave, which include

 - Singleheader
 - Doubleheader